RayzaWilma/RayzaWilma/README.md

  ## ◽ More about me:

 - 👩‍💻 Graduated in Systems Analysis and Development
-- 💻 I’m currently working at [Dataside](https://www.dataside.com.br/) as a **Data Engineer**
+- 💻 I’m currently working at [Bradesco] as a **Data Engineer**
 - 💜 I really enjoy studying and working with **`data, ETL, SQL, T-SQL`**
 - 📚 I'm currently studying:
-    - 🐍 Python for data analysis
+    - 🐍 Python for data analysis and artificial intelligence
     - 📊 Business Intelligence
-    - ⚡ Synapse Analytics | Databricks
+    - ⚡ Databricks
 - 📍 Languages:
     - **Portuguese:** Native speaker, I am Brazilian.
     - **English:** technical, with good writing, reading and listening.